-CHAMPAIGN, Ill. — Taking exams in college can be grueling on the mind for undergrads, leading many to feel spikes in anxiety as they study — which consequently causes them to do worse on the tests.
+CHAMPAIGN, III. — Taking exams in college can be grueling on the mind for undergrads, leading many to feel spikes in anxiety as they study — which consequently causes them to do worse on the tests.
 Studies have shown that as many as 41 percent of college students suffer from test anxiety.

 Now a new study finds that social media may help lower anxiety of students before exams, with “likes” and private messages actually having a calming effect that allows them to concentrate at ease.